Table of Contents Show

 These artworks explain complex things in a simple form and sometimes provide us with completely different perspectives to view the world.

 One such art is the Seven Magic Mountains, created by an artist named Ugo Rondinone.

 In today’s world, art is also known as a form of expressing oneself.
 It depicts our understanding of various ideas and promotes the multiple ideologies hidden behind them.

-Primarily, art is appreciated for its connection with natural beauty, the emotional power it beholds, and its resemblance with the way of human life.
+Primarily, art is appreciated for its connection with natural beauty, the emotional power it holds, and its resemblance with the way of human life.

 Now let’s look into one such work of art that resembles the balance between the artificial aspect and the natural one.
 That is none other than Seven Magic Mountains.

-Seven Magic Mountains is an artwork placed at the center of two different aspects: natural aspect and artificial aspect.
-Indirectly, the combination of these aspects makes the artwork unique and one of its kind.
+It is an artwork placed at the center of two different aspects: the natural aspect and the artificial aspect.
+Indirectly, the combination of these aspects makes the artwork unique and one of a kind.

-Seven Magic Mountains is a land art created by a renowned Swiss artist Ugo Rondinone.
-The artwork was produced by the Nevada Museum of Art and Art Production Fund.
+Seven Magic Mountains is a land art created by a renowned Swiss artist, Ugo Rondinone.
+The Nevada Museum of Art and Art Production Fund produced the artwork.

 - If you start your journey from Las Vegas, follow the I-15 S till Sloan Road [exit 25].